LoreDN/code-Cpp/README.md

 ### 1. <strong>myExceptions</strong>
 >The core of all the libraries collected in this repository.
 ### 2. <strong>myHash</strong>
->A library wich allows to create and work with Hash Tables, following the open hashing rules.
+>A library wich allows to create and work with Hash-Tables, following the open/close hashing rules.